misbah-aiman/MyCodes/README.md

 - Basic Programs: Simple C++ programs to illustrate fundamental concepts like variables, loops, and functions.
 - Object-Oriented Programming (OOP): Examples of classes, inheritance, polymorphism, and encapsulation.
-- Data Structures: Implementation of common data structures such as arrays, linked lists, stacks, queues, and trees.
 - Algorithms: Sorting, searching, and other important algorithms implemented in C++.

 To compile and run the programs, you will need a C++ compiler such as: